dojo/site/content/blog/en/building-dojo-app.md

 ]);
 ```

-To remove an item from the cart, we can filter out the drink to remove from the `drinks` array.
+To remove an item from the cart, we can filter out the drink to remove it from the `drinks` array.

 ```ts
 const drinks = state.drinks.filter((x) => x.id !== payload.id);
 ```

-Once we filter out the drink to remove, we can recaulate the total price of all the drinks in the cart and update the state.
+Once we filter out the drink to remove, we can recalculate the total price of all the drinks in the cart and update the state object.

 In general, we kept the `cart` process pretty simple.
-The idea is you would make any external requests in the process, parse the results, maybe transform the data a little bit to be easier to work with in your widgets.
+The idea is you would make any external requests in the process, parse the results, and maybe transform the data a little bit to be easier to work with in your widgets.

 ## Customize and Add to Cart